50ft Queenie

-"50ft Queenie" is the third single by the English singer-songwriter PJ Harvey, and the first from her second studio album Rid of Me.
+"50ft Queenie" is a song by English singer-songwriter PJ Harvey, and the first single from her second studio album, Rid of Me (1993).
 It is performed by Harvey's trio, consisting of Harvey on vocals and guitar, Rob Ellis on drums and Steve Vaughan on bass.
-Released in April 1993, the song charted in the United Kingdom and was a Top 30 hit, but failed to chart in the United States.
+Released in April 1993 by Island Records, the song charted in the United Kingdom and was a top-30 hit, but failed to chart in the United States.
 A promotional music video directed by Maria Mochnacz was also filmed.

 Background and history

 The song was recorded at Pachyderm Studios with Steve Albini, who had previously produced albums for Pixies and The Breeders.
 Harvey praised Albini's work because she thought "the instruments on the album sound like they're breathing and real".